AMR 33: Development

 That commitment being secured, Renault hastily designed a larger model, a wooden mock-up of which was presented in March 1932.
-Based on it an order was made on 20 April of five prototypes for a price of 171,250 FF per vehicle, to be delivered in September before the start of the autumn Champagne manoeuvres.
+Based on it, an order was made on 20 April for five prototypes for a price of 171,250 FF per vehicle, to be delivered in September before the start of the autumn Champagne manoeuvres.
 The Cavalry saw this as a pre-series to obtain a platoon to be used for its very first trials with a mechanised unit.
-Renault however decided to provide each with a different suspension type, to lower the risk that his design would be found wanting.
+However, Renault decided to provide each with a different suspension type, to lower the risk that his design would be found wanting.
 All were generally based on the Carden Loyd type that Renault had simply copied for his Renault UE – without paying any licence rights – and used the standard Renault Reinastella engine.
 As there simply wasn't time to fully develop all types before the autumn, in July the five vehicles, with military registration numbers 79756 to 79760, were delivered with the simplest one: two leaf springs on each side didn't spring the suspension units, they were the suspension units.
-In September the tanks were united in the first French Cavalry mechanised unit ever: the experimental Détachement Mécanique de Sûreté.
+In September, the tanks were united in the first French Cavalry mechanised unit ever: the experimental Détachement Mécanique de Sûreté.
 The experience showed that they were very agile, but also noisy, poorly balanced and lacking sufficient range; unsurprisingly, the crew was always in for a bumpy ride.

-After the exercise they were sent back to Renault, who shortly afterwards submitted three types for evaluation to the Commission d'Expériences du Matériel Automobile at Vincennes: prototype 79758, still with the original suspension, 79759 with added internal hydraulic dampers and 79760 with a fully new suspension consisting of a central bogie with a leaf spring and wheels at the front and the back connected to two horizontal helical springs.
-In November and December 1932 the "Commission de Vincennes" tested them, using as reference changed specifications determined on 10 June 1932.
+After the exercise, they were sent back to Renault, who shortly afterwards submitted three types for evaluation to the Commission d'Expériences du Matériel Automobile at Vincennes: prototype 79758, still with the original suspension, 79759 with added internal hydraulic dampers and 79760 with a fully new suspension consisting of a central bogie with a leaf spring and wheels at the front and the back connected to two horizontal helical springs.
+In November and December 1932, the "Commission de Vincennes" tested them, using as reference changed specifications determined on 10 June 1932.
 They were found to have a sufficient speed (56.25 – 60 km/h), but an insufficient range of 166 - 188 kilometres and to be too heavy with a weight of 4.8 tons.
-On 8 December it was decided to abandon the unrealistic three ton weight limit and install larger fuel tanks and heavier armour, 13 mm thick; the vehicles were again sent back.
-In April 1933 Renault submitted two types, fitted with 0.5 ton weights simulating an up-armouring from nine to thirteen millimetres maximum: 79758 rebuilt with a horizontal rubber spring suspension and 79757 fitted with a suspension derived from that of 79760, but now with a central vertical spring and the casings of the horizontal springs filled with oil to make them act as dampers.
+On 8 December, it was decided to abandon the unrealistic three ton weight limit and install larger fuel tanks and heavier armour, 13 mm thick; the vehicles were again sent back.
+In April 1933, Renault submitted two types, fitted with 0.5 ton weights simulating an up-armouring from nine to thirteen millimetres maximum: 79758 was rebuilt with a horizontal rubber spring suspension and 79757 was fitted with a suspension derived from that of 79760, but now with a central vertical spring and the casings of the horizontal springs filled with oil to make them act as dampers.
 They were tested until June 1933 and, against the strong advice of Renault favouring the rubber springs, on 6 June a production was ordered for prototype 79757 as the AMR Renault modèle 1933 or AMR 33.